levimcg/levimcg.com/README.md

-blanks
+Blanks
 ======

-A decent starting point for building a Jekyll site
+A decent starting point for building a [Jekyll](http://jekyllrb.com/) site